Tevin Coleman: 2019 season

-During the season-opener against the Tampa Bay Buccaneers, Coleman rushed for 23 yards on six carries but suffered a high-ankle sprain that kept him sidelined for four weeks.
+During the season-opener against the Buccaneers, Coleman rushed for 23 yards on six carries but suffered a high-ankle sprain that kept him sidelined for four weeks.
 The 49ers went on to win on the road by a score of 31–17.
 During Week 5 against the Cleveland Browns, he returned from his injury and rushed 16 times for 97 yards and his first rushing touchdown of the season in a 31–3 victory.
-Three weeks later against the Carolina Panthers, Coleman had 105 rushing yards and four touchdowns as the 49ers won 51–13.
+Three weeks later against the Panthers, Coleman had 105 rushing yards and four touchdowns as the 49ers won 51–13.
 He was just the third 49er to score four touchdowns in a game, and the first since Hall-of-Famer Jerry Rice in 1993.

 Coleman finished his first season with the 49ers with 544 rushing yards and six touchdowns along with 21 receptions for 180 yards and a touchdown.

-In the Divisional Round of the playoffs against the Minnesota Vikings, Coleman rushed 22 times for 105 yards and two touchdowns during the 27–10 victory.
-In the NFC Championship against the Green Bay Packers, he had six carries for 21 yards, but left the game early with a shoulder injury.
+In the Divisional Round of the playoffs against the Vikings, Coleman rushed 22 times for 105 yards and two touchdowns during the 27–10 victory.
+In the NFC Championship against the Packers, he had six carries for 21 yards, but left the game early with a shoulder injury.
 Despite missing the rest of the game, the 49ers still won, 37–20, to advance to Super Bowl LIV.
 In the Super Bowl, Coleman recorded five carries for 28 yards and caught a three-yard reception, but the 49ers lost to the Kansas City Chiefs by a score of 31–20.